James-HoneyBadger/GulfOfMexico/docs/guides/PROGRAMMING_GUIDE.md

-# Gulf of Mexico Programming Guide
+# Gulf of Mexico — Programming Guide

-Best practices, patterns, and practical wisdom for writing *perfect* code in the *perfect* language.
+Best practices, patterns, and practical guidance for writing effective code.

 > Note (Nov 2025): Internal GOM test programs used for designing/debugging the language were removed.
 Use user-facing examples in `programs/examples/`, demos in `programs/demos/`, and Python unit tests in `tests/`.